Certain family members have the right to seek compensation when their loved one dies because of another person’s negligence or wrongful act.

 Under the Washington wrongful death statute, the burden of proving damages always rests on the plaintiff.
 Do not accept a wrongful death settlement that offers less than you and your family are owed under the law.
 Work with an experienced wrongful death lawyer who can make sure that the complete extent of your economic and non economic damages are properly documented so that you can recover full financial compensation.

 Contact a Yakima Wrongful Death Lawyer

-The Yakima wrongful death attorneys at Kapuza Lighty PLLC, can help you seek compensation for your loved one’s untimely death, including medical costs, funeral and burial expenses, and loss of companionship.
-Don’t hesitate to contact us today for assistance.
+At Kapuza Lighty, PLLC, our Yakima wrongful death are compassionate, effective advocates for our clients.
+We will help you seek the maximum available financial compensation for your loved one’s untimely death, including medical costs, funeral and burial expenses, and loss of companionship.
+To set up a free, completely confidential, initial consultation, please contact us today.